 Soil and Pruning Requirements

 Hydrangeas need special care to grow well.
 They like soil that's moist and drains well.
 The way you prune them depends on their type.
-Knowing take care of each kind is vital for a beautiful hydrangea garden all season.
+Knowing how to take care of each kind is vital for a beautiful hydrangea garden all season.

 Lavender: Fragrant and Soothing